preciofishbone/OmniaDocs/quality-management/author/process-library/index.rst

 ---------------------------------------
 For end users to be able to access a linked process you have to create a clickable link (image map) in the Custom image.
 Here’s how:

-1. Go to the process.
+1. Edit the process in question.
 2. Click "Map process".

 .. image:: clickable-1-new.png